 - For effluent limitations based on technology-based standards established in accordance with federal requirements, if the deadline for compliance established in federal regulations has passed.
 40 CFR § 125.3. - For a newly constructed facility in most cases.
 Newly constructed facilities must meet applicable effluent limitations when discharge begins, because the facility has installed the appropriate control technology as specified in a permit or antidegradation review.
-A SOC is allowed for a new water quality based effluent limit that was not included in a previously public noticed permit or antidegradation review, which may occur if a regulation changes during construction. - To develop a TMDL, UAA, or other study associated with development of a site specific criterion.
-A facility is not prohibited from conducting these activities, but a SOC may not be granted for conducting these activities.
+An SOC is allowed for a new water quality based effluent limit that was not included in a previously public noticed permit or antidegradation review, which may occur if a regulation changes during construction. - To develop a TMDL, UAA, or other study that may result in site-specific criteria or alternative effluent limits.
+A facility is not prohibited from conducting these activities, but an SOC may not be granted for conducting these activities.